-Most recently at The San Francisco Foundation, Jen helped launch the Foundation’s renewed focus on advancing racial and economic inclusion in the San Francisco Bay Area.
+Prior to Spitfire, Jen was the marketing and communication director at The San Francisco Foundation, where she helped launch the Foundation’s renewed focus on advancing racial and economic inclusion in the San Francisco Bay Area.
+Jen supported the Foundation’s CEO transition through messaging and materials and by supporting VOICE: Bay Area, a seven-city listening tour designed to re-engage with constituents and hear residents’ lived experiences to inform strategic planning.
 Working with teams across the organization, she developed strategies and messages to motivate their unique audiences to join the effort.
-Jen developed engagement plans for partners critical to the Foundation’s new direction, including fellow funders, the Foundation’s community of donors and grantees, public sector partners and private-sector influencers.
-She developed messaging and video assets to support the new strategy and rolled out a regional survey on race and inclusion with a four-part the Commonwealth Club discussion series that included media partnerships.
-Jen supported the Foundation’s CEO transition through messaging, materials and by supporting VOICE: Bay Area – a seven-city listening tour designed to re-engage with constituents and hear residents’ lived experiences to inform strategic planning.
+She developed messaging and video assets to support the new strategy and rolled out a regional survey on race and inclusion with a four-part discussion series that included media partnerships.

-Jen began her career at St. Anthony’s in San Francisco’s Tenderloin neighborhood, a multi-program homeless services organization, where she built and executed fundraising strategies.
-She was drawn to St. Anthony’s after learning about poverty and homelessness policy through her reporting on Care Not Cash while earning her bachelor’s degree in journalism from San Francisco State University.
+Jen began her career at St. Anthony’s, a multi-program homeless services organization in San Francisco’s Tenderloin neighborhood, where she built and executed fundraising campaigns for individual donors and institutional funders.
+She earned her bachelor’s degree in journalism from San Francisco State University, learning about poverty and homelessness policy through her reporting on the City of San Francisco’s Care Not Cash program.